55: No Such Thing As Samurai Nail Clippers

 the very earliest firefighting organizations in the USA, they were all volunteer ones.
 And normally they couldn't do very much because they didn't have much suction through the fire hoses.

-And so what they would do instead, they took one of their most important things was called a bed key.
+And so what they would do instead, one of their most important things was called a bed key.
 And this was to break down a bed frame, a wooden bed frame,

 because that was often the most valuable thing in a house.
 And so they said, well, we can't really do much for the house, but we did at least get your bed frame out.